Periodontal Disease Treatment Austin, TX

 Gingivitis (Early Stage)

 Gingivitis is the first stage of gum disease.
 It happens when plaque builds up on your teeth, causing inflammation.
 You might notice redness, swelling, or bleeding when brushing or flossing.
-The good news is that gingivitis can be reversed with good oral care.
-Signs include:
+The good news is that you can reverse gingivitis with good oral care.

 Periodontitis (Advanced Stage)

 If gingivitis isn’t treated, it can lead to periodontitis.
-At this stage, the infection goes deeper into the tissues that support your teeth.
+The infection goes deeper into the tissues that support your teeth during this stage.
 You might experience gum recession and notice pockets forming between your teeth and gums.
-Bacteria thrive in these pockets, causing more serious symptoms.
-Signs include:
+Bacteria causes more serious symptoms in these pockets.

 Advanced Periodontitis (Late Stage)

 Advanced periodontitis is the most severe stage.
 It can cause lasting damage to your gums and the bone that holds your teeth in place.
-Without treatment, it can lead to tooth loss.
-Regular dental check-ups are crucial for catching this early.
-Signs include:
+It can lead to tooth loss without treatment.
+Regular dental check-ups are crucial for catching this advanced stage before it’s too late.

 Systemic Effects

-If you think you might have gum disease or are showing signs of it, contact us today at 512-862-1463.
+If you think you might have gum disease or are showing signs of it, contact us today at 512-795-0128.
+You can also schedule an appointment online anytime.
 We welcome new patients from Westover Hills, Northwest Hills, Allandale, Bull Creek, Highland Park, and nearby areas.